cioportfolio/python/docs/index.md

 - Now make a variable called "great_height" and make it 10 times the size of "height"
 - Print "great_height"

+### Learning more

+There is lots more to learn about variables.
+You can search for more help online or just look at [w3schools](https://www.w3schools.com/python/python_variables.asp).

 ## Small helper programs

 Functions are small programs which help you make bigger, more complicated programmes.
 Here is a simple example: